 In France, food is not a pastime; it’s an art.
 Eating and drinking is a topic of serious discussion, the subject of radio shows, newspaper columns, and even feature films.
-It’s not surprising that Paris, navel of the French universe, should boast some of the best food on Earth.
+It’s not surprising that Paris, navel of the French universe, should boast some of the best food on the planet.
 Fortunately, you don’t have to have a king-size budget to dine like royalty.
 But you do have to choose wisely.
 Once upon a time, you could wander into just about any restaurant in Paris and sit down to a good meal; today, this is no longer the case.
-Try not to notice all the fast-food places that have popped up around the city, and don’t even think about eating in one of the ubiquitous Chinese restaurants that serve a bland version of this marvelous Asian cuisine reheated in microwaves.
+Try not to notice all the fast food and don’t even think about eating in one of the ubiquitous Chinese restaurants that serve a bland version of this marvelous Asian cuisine reheated in microwaves.

 Fortunately, the guardians of good food are fighting back.
-Sick of the pressure and fuss of the temples of haute cuisine, about 15 years ago a clutch of famous chefs (like Christian Constant and Yves de Camdeborde) started what is now known as the “bistronomy” movement, opening dressed-down bistros that serve dressed-up versions of traditional workers' cuisine at relatively reasonable prices.
-Since then, a plethora of “neo-bistros” have opened all over town, serving classic bistro dishes with a dash of contemporary je ne sais quoi.
-In general, these restaurants are affordable, hip, and serve excellent food.
+Sick of the pressure and fuss of the temples of haute cuisine, a clutch of famous chefs (like Christian Constant and Yves de Camdeborde) kickstarted the “bistronomy” movement, opening dressed-down bistros that serve dressed-up versions of traditional workers’ cuisine at relatively reasonable prices.
+In general, these restaurants are affordable and hip, and serve excellent food.
 One outgrowth of this movement is the obsession with “noble” ingredients, such as high-quality, regional produce or products, often from a specific small-scale farm or artisan, sometimes organic.

 Eating Hours & Annual Closings